Dutchess County Fair & Other Fun New York State Fairs Including Three in NYC

 Approximately one hour by car from midtown Manhattan.

-The schedule is still being worked out for this annual favorite, which has been around since 1842!
+The schedule is still being worked out for this annual fair, which has been around since 1842!
 We expect it will feature all of the usual fun, including puppet and magic shows, traditional music and dancing, old-time baseball, juggling, storytelling and lots of animals.
 You'll find all the details here once they're posted.

 Fairs in NYC